Titan Series Trench Boxes and Steel Trench Shields

 Are job built Trench Boxes Allowed?

 The simple answer is no. Every trench box on the jobsite needs to have engineering calculations behind it and tabulated data to go along with it that will need to be readily available for any OSHA inspection.
-Typically, this data is available on the serial tag place on the trench box and inside the operator’s manual for the trench box supplied by the manufacturer.

 The usage of a trench box is a relatively simple process.
 To start, you will assemble your trench box sidewalls using the spreader pipes and locking pins you purchased with your product, you will find more detail on assembly in your Kundel Owner’s Manual.
 Once your trench box is assembled you will place it into your excavation prior to any workers being allowed to enter.
 A common process will be digging down to your desired grade, inserting your trench box, adding and bring base materials to required grade, installing your utility to required grade, excavating ahead of the trench box and dragging ahead to repeat the process.

-Can Trench Boxes be Stacked?
+2. Can Trench Boxes be stacked

 Absolutely.
 Trench boxes can be stacked in many different configurations to achieve the proper depth and coverage necessary for each project.
 Many trench boxes are designed to stack and have the built-in features to handle this type of application.

 3. What size Trench Box is right for me